How Implants Work

-Although we tend to think of implants as the replacement teeth we see, an implant is a finely engineered titanium screw, surgically fitted to create an artificial root.
+We tend to think of implants as the replacement teeth we see, when an implant is a finely engineered titanium screw, surgically fitted to create an artificial root.

-The important point about implants is that they are designed to replicate nature.
-The titanium screw fuses with your jawbone in a similar way to a natural root, a true, potentially lifetime replacement.
+The titanium screw fuses with your jawbone in a similar way to a natural root.
+Implants are a potentially lifetime replacement, designed to replicate nature.

 A post (often called an abutment) is added once the implant integrates.
-An individually tailored, ceramic crown then fitted on top, to replace the missing tooth, more than one tooth, or an entire set.
+A tailored, ceramic crown is then fitted on top, to replace the missing tooth, more than one, or an entire set.

 The Value Of Implants

-Unlike a normal, dental bridge, adjacent teeth do not have to be “damaged” to provide support.
-Dental implants do not affect adjacent teeth, except in a positive way, by improving stability of your jawbone.
+Unlike a dental bridge, adjacent teeth do not have to be “damaged” to provide support.
+Dental implants will not affect adjacent teeth, except in a positive way, by improving stability in your jawbone.

 When a tooth, or teeth are lost, the bone they sat in can erode.
-With a fused dental implant is place, the bone remains healthier and stable, in the same way as with a natural tooth.
+With a fused dental implant in place, your jaw bone remains healthier and stable.

-Practical advantages are equally vital.
-Comfort and a natural cosmetic appearance, enjoying a varied diet, avoiding speech problems, a better sense of taste due to normal exposure of soft tissue.
+Practical advantages are equally important.
+Comfort and a natural cosmetic appearance, avoiding speech problems, enjoying a varied diet, a better sense of taste due to normal exposure of soft tissue.